 Going green doesn’t mean doing without, quite the contrary.
 We have been conned into a dependence/desire for consumer items that are basically unnecessary.
 If we have known how to build houses that heat themselves for 40 years (or more) then why do we still have huge heating bills in the winter?

 Name the biggest consumers of your monthly salary, and there will be ways to dramatically reduce or eliminate those bills.
 In the case of solar electricity, there are ways to produce extra energy so instead of costing you money every month your house can pay you money every month by making electricity you don’t use.

-The knowledge is there to feed the Earth’s people-all of them- with healthy organic food.
-The knowledge is there to shelter everyone.
-And especially the knowledge is there to do all this and repair the Earths bio systems so they remain hospitable to all creation.
+Through my study of Permaculture systems around the world,I have come to believe the knowledge is available to feed the Earth’s people-all of them- with healthy organic food.
+The knowledge is available to shelter everyone.
+And especially the knowledge is available to do all this and repair the Earths bio systems so they remain hospitable to all creation.

 Here in the United States there are still many who have never heard the word Permaculture.
 It runs counter to economic “growth”, so it is not widely publicized.
-But economic growth is really not all it is cracked up to be and economic stability might be the better goal.
+Centralized food supply and power generation are great ways to centralize power and wealth.
+But they are poor ways to supply energy and food.

 Electricity loses efficiency over long distances simply from resistance in the wires.
 Vegetables are no longer fresh within a few hours of picking.
 Hard green tomatoes may ship better, but they certainly don’t do much for our bodies.

 The idea that we have so much power that we can reclaim is more and more becoming a necessary component of future wealth and prosperity.
 Learning how to plant a garden or manage a personal power grid are skills best learned now.